heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript-using-deferred-custom-action.md

 end;
 ```

+The script above should be self-explanatory.
+You may need to change `<PATH_TO_METADATA_FILE>` and `<STRING_TO_FIND>` to your own strings.
+Be aware of possible deadlock, if any, you may need to apply certain conditional statement.
 Hopefully this solution may help others who are in the same situation.